 Decorating your Thanksgiving table can be so much fun.
-There are so many beautiful ways to adorn your table to really make a holiday impact.
+There are so many beautiful ways to adorn your table to really make an impact.

 One of the best ways to make your Thanksgiving table stand out is to make use of the many beautiful decorative elements you can find in nature during the fall months.

 These five natural ways to decorate your Thanksgiving table will help you create a wonderful holiday centerpiece your guests will love.